FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 Signatures and signature verification are specified [here](../protocol/cryptographic-primitives.md#ecdsa-public-key-cryptography).

 If the signature cannot be verified, `MEM[$rA, 64]` is set to `0` and `$err` is set to `1`, otherwise `$err` is cleared.

-To get the address from the public key, hash the public key with [SHA-2-256](../protocol/cryptographic-primitives.md#hashing).

 ### ED19: edDSA curve25519 verification